wJoaO/sandbox-nestjs/README.md

 - NestJS
 - Web static files - (React framework)

 Simple backend with a RabbitMQ connection that will manage a queue of jobs in a asyncronous way.
+Simple frontend that connects to the backend and visualize the current jobs and create new ones.

 # Dependencies